Top 6 AI Video Generators in 2026 (Apr Update)

 Best for

 Creators who need maximum control over multi-modal inputs — especially short drama production, multilingual content, and projects where audio-visual sync quality is critical.
-If you can navigate the ByteDance ecosystem, the price-to-capability ratio is unmatched.
+Now accessible globally through CapCut integration and third-party APIs like fal.ai, making the price-to-capability ratio unmatched.

 "The strongest video generation model on Earth." — Feng Ji, Game Science CEO (producer of Black Myth: Wukong)